Adopt-A-Family / Adopt-A-Senior Program

 You may request to adopt a family, a senior, or an adult with a disability.
 During the online registration process, you have the opportunity to request a specific family size, gender of adopted individual(s), etc. Although we cannot guarantee an exact match, the Office of Work, Life and Engagement makes an effort to accommodate donor requests.

 Due to the rules of confidentiality, a limited number of families and seniors receive their gifts directly from donors.
 Most adopted families, seniors, and adults with disabilities receive their gifts from the partnering agencies.
-You can choose to deliver directly to the agency or request that the gifts be picked up and delivered to the agency by Office of Work, Life and Engagement staff.
+You can choose to deliver directly to the agency or if you are located at one of the Hopkins campuses in the Baltimore area, you can request that the gifts be picked up and delivered to the agency by Office of Work, Life and Engagement staff.

 Yes!
-You are able to request that the gifts be picked up from your Hopkins office on December 17 and 18.
+Participants located at a Hopkins campus in the Baltimore area are able to request that the gifts be picked up from your Hopkins office on December 18 and 19.

-Please Note: Due to the large number of pick-up requests, you must arrange a delivery time with the sponsoring agency IF you do not schedule pick-up on 12/17 or 12/18.
-Delivery to the sponsoring agency must occur on or before December 20.
+Please note: due to the large number of pick-up requests, you must arrange a delivery time with the sponsoring agency IF you do not schedule pick-up on 12/18 or 12/19.
+Delivery to the sponsoring agency must occur on or before December 16.

 Yes.
 Any items given to the adopted families and individuals must be new.
 They should also be gift-wrapped and labeled based on the directions emailed to you.

-Your generosity resulted in record-breaking success—144 families, seniors, and adults with disabilities (a total of nearly 400 individuals) received gifts, toys, grocery store gift cards, and much more for the holiday season.
-More than 100 Hopkins affiliates, departments and student groups gave selflessly.
+Your generosity resulted in record-breaking success—146 families, seniors, and adults with disabilities (a total of more than 400 individuals) received gifts, toys, grocery store gift cards, and much more for the holiday season.
+More than 100 Hopkins affiliates, departments, and student groups gave selflessly.
 Your efforts are greatly appreciated!

 “ Ms. Jones* was moving over the holidays to her daughter’s home – her daughter’s job had just been terminated so gifts were very limited…Ms. Jones is bed-bound so is also in need of bedding supplies…Thanks to you, Ms. Jones had a much more joyful holiday than she would have otherwise.
 Many thanks for your generosity!” – Eldercare Case Manager (*name changed to maintain confidentiality)